Arguably, Blockchain and AI (Artificial Intelligence) are the most trending technologies in today's digital world.

 The blockchain is a uniquely secure way of conducting business transactions online, with impenetrable ownership records.

 The blockchain is the technology that allows transferring of digitized ownership in a decentralized manner, that's even without requiring excess paperwork and approvals of centralized authorities like the New York Stock Exchange.

 While Blockchain is a new player on the scene, Artificial Intelligence has been around almost for decades in various forms.
-However, in the last few years, AI’s potential is being realized by different industry.
+However, in the last few years, AI's potential is being realized by different industries.

 AI's work is to replicate human intelligence for swift and efficient intuitive decision-making.

 It's a technology that automates processes in manufacturing and makes up for tedious customer-facing troubleshooting scenarios.
 Thus, helping computers to run actions without any specific programming.

 With AI in Blockchain, we can automate predictive analytics, and enable computers to extract large datasets for accurate and informed decisions.